skiptools/swift-sqlcipher/Documentation/Index.md

 ## Codable Types

 [Codable types][Encoding and Decoding Custom Types] were introduced as a part of Swift 4 to  allow serializing and deserializing types.
-SQLite.swift supports the insertion, updating, and retrieval of basic Codable types.
+SQLiteDB supports the insertion, updating, and retrieval of basic Codable types.

 [Encoding and Decoding Custom Types]: https://developer.apple.com/documentation/foundation/archives_and_serialization/encoding_and_decoding_custom_types